orchidsoftware/orchid.software/docs/en/docs/installation.md

 ## What to do next?

-The newly installed package already has several screens that show various input fields, masks, states, as well as some interface layout.
+A newly installed package already has several screens that show various input fields, masks, states, as well as some interface layout.
 You can try them out or go directly to the step by step examples of working with the package on the [“Quick Start” page](/en/docs/quickstart) or read the [documentation](/en/docs/screens).